aanker/xwordlist/docs/_recipes/song-lyrics-com.md

 ### To get list of songs

 The options below will get you a list of songs with spaces removed between words for long entries like “MARYJANESLASTDANCE”.
-To get a list of titles with spaces (e.g., “MARY JANES LAST DANCE”) leave out the `strip` option.
-To get the song titles converted into a word list (e.g., “MARY”, “JANES”, “LAST”, “DANCE”), add the `convert` option.
+To get the song titles converted into a word list (e.g., “MARY”, “JANES”, “LAST”, “DANCE”), replace `line2word` with `word2word`.
 ```
 webpage http://www.songlyrics.com/[artist]-lyrics/                      ; customize
 container class=tracklist=1
 webextract text
-strip
-dedupe
-alphabetize
-case upper
+line2word
 ```

 ### To get song lyrics